armijnhemel/binaryanalysis-ng/doc/writing-parsers.md

 that is passed has a method `unpack_symlink()` that can be called.
 No meta directory needs to be yielded.

-An example parser with symbolic links is `ZimUnpackParser`.
+An example parser that processes symbolic links is `ZimUnpackParser`.

 ### Unpacking hard links

+An example parser that processes symbolic links is `Jffs2UnpackParser`.

 ## `labels` and `metadata`